|Author Fellowship||9am 19 April 2023||1pm Monday 17 July 2023||October 2023|

-The Copyright Agency’s Author Fellowship will support an established Australian author to develop and create a new work, and is open to novelists, playwrights, poets, non-fiction writers, children’s and young adult writers, and journalists.
+The Copyright Agency’s Author Fellowship will support an established Australian author to create a new work for publication or performance and is open to novelists, playwrights, poets, children’s and young adult writers, picture book illustrators and journalists.

-The Fellowship will provide sustained support to an Australian writer to create an important work that will connect with readers.
-Applicants should submit a compelling description of their project accompanied by a writing sample to demonstrate their literary merit.
+The Fellowship will provide sustained support for a year to one Australian author to create a significant new work (or a series of books if writing for children and young adults).
+Applicants should submit a compelling and detailed description of their project accompanied by a writing sample to demonstrate their literary merit.

-Applications are assessed by a panel of independent peers.
+Applications are assessed by a panel of independent peers from the writing and publishing industry.

 One Fellowship will be awarded each year.